 It’s not enough just to pray to God by talking to the ceiling.
 We have to pray in spirit and in truth.
 That means we have to be connected to God through the relationship formed when we believed in the truth of Jesus Christ and received His Spirit.
 Once connected, the Bible says the fervent effectual prayer of a righteous man avails much.
 We have to pray with feeling, in belief that our prayers will be answered, and we have to be righteous.
 That just means that we live the Christian life soberly with our sins covered by the blood of Jesus through repentance.

-Assembling with brethren, reading the Bible, and praying to God are all important facets of the Christian life, but none of them on their own connects us to God or guarantees our salvation.
+Assembling with brethren, reading the Bible, and praying to God are all important facets of the Christian life.
+However, none of them on their own connects us to God or guarantees our salvation.
 We must attend biblical churches with hearts open to instruction and take our worship with us throughout the week.
 We must read the Bible with the help of the Holy Spirit and seek to apply it to our lives in faith.
 And, we must pray believing, living our lives in a habit of self-examination and repentance.
 It is only then that we will be exposed to the Water that washes us clean.

 Other Resources You Might Enjoy